reflex-dev/reflex-web/blog/2025-12-05-on-premises-deployment.md

 - **Company Data Sources**: Easily integrate with your internal databases, APIs, documentation, and data warehouses
 - **Authentication Providers**: Connect with your existing identity providers (SSO/SAML) and authentication systems
 - **Internal Services**: Seamlessly connect with all your company's internal services and APIs
+- **Your Own AI Models**: Hook up with your own AI models so no prompt information leaves your infrastructure—complete data privacy and control
 - **Zero External Dependencies**: All data access and processing happens within your infrastructure

 ### Infrastructure & Deployment